wohshon/keycloak-test-app/README.md

 ![app1-client](img/rhsso-app1-client.png)

-- client for web app, springboot-service1-client
+- client for rest service app, springboot-service1-client

 This is via the Client Credentials flow.
 In our flow, the app will used the current access token as a bearer token to call the 2nd service